Adiaslow/ParalISI/README.md

 ## Citation

-If you use PyISI in your research, please cite both the original protocol and this implementation:
+If you use ParalISI in your research, please cite both the original protocol and this implementation:

 ```bibtex
 @article{juavinett2016automated,